candoriq/uitest/README.md

 Seed the two given users into the user_api table.
 Assign the manager profile to David and the admin profile to Emma.

-Add a new tab to the app’s side-panel called Users.
-This new Users page should have a table containing current users’ names and their corresponding profiles.
+Add a new Users tab in the app’s side panel.
+This tab should let you:

-The page should also contain a button to add new users.
-Clicking the button should open a modal containing a form.

-At the top of the create new users form, add a dropdown for Profile, with the options admin and manager.
-Beneath, render a checklist containing all employees that do not currently have a user_api record.
-You will have to query the new user_api table and employees table to obtain this list.
-Finally, add a Submit button at the bottom.
+   - View a list of existing users.
+   - Create new users for employees (only employees can become users).
+   - Select and create multiple users at once.

-When the form is submitted, create new users and save the ids of the newly created users in the employees table.
+When the form is submitted, create the new users and update the corresponding records in the employees table with their newly assigned user IDs.

-**Bonus 1**
+**Bonus**

 Now, we want to alter the access policies we outlined in the previous phase.

-Admin users should see all employees and jobs, regardless of the management hierarchy, while manager users should obey the rules outlined in Phase 1.
+- **Admins**
+  - Can view all employees and jobs (no hierarchy restrictions).
+  - Have access to the **Users** tab.
+  - Can create new users.

+- **Managers**
+  - Must follow hierarchy-based access rules from Phase 1.
+  - No access to the **Users** tab.
+  - Cannot create new users.

+These rules must be enforced both in the **UI** and at the **API level**.